By Yoko Kubota and Chisa Fujioka

-With evidence mounting of radiation inside and beyond the plant, public fears rose a notch with Tuesday's announcement of plutonium traces in soil from five places within the facility.
+Public fears rose a notch on Tuesday with the announcement that plutonium traces had been found in soil from five places within the facility.

 A by-product of atomic reactions and a prime ingredient in nuclear bombs, plutonium is highly carcinogenic and one of the most dangerous substances on the planet, experts say.